StevenBlack/vocab/vocabulary.md

 ### raffish
 Tacky, cheap or in bad taste.
-The word can refer to people or things.
-A tourist dressed in a Hawaiian shirt and plaid shorts looks raffish, as do most of the doo-dads sold in airport souvenir shops.

 ### raillery